 A common source of seepage in a masonry wall is a crack or weakening of mortar joints between masonry units.
 Mortar joints may crack because of slight foundation movement.
 And worsen due to repeated movement or a defective installation.
 The typical wall will have hundreds of running feet of mortar joints; this means an enormous area of possible seepage problems.

 Concrete block is especially vulnerable.
 Water that seeps in through the outer side of the block; can collect in the cavities and seep through the porous inner side.

 In addition, foundation wall of any construction can have water seep over the top edge of the wall.
 Mainly if the lawn outside is sloping toward the house or if other bordering structures are build inappropriately.

-For that reason, the cure for all of these problems is the same; installing an exterior waterproofing membrane to form a resistant water barrier on the outside of the foundation.
+For that reason, the cure for all of these problems is the same.
+Installing an foundation wrap to form a resistant water barrier on the outside of the foundation.

 When installing an exterior waterproofing membrane the first step is to start digging.
 The foundation may be as deep as eight feet in a full basement.

 The excavation should also be numerous feet wide to allow space for technicians to work.
 When the excavation is done, the setting up begins by cleaning the soil and loose mortar or concrete from the wall.

 When the wall is out in the open, clean and dry, we do a careful exam to locate holes and cracks.

 The secret to fixing wide concrete cracks is to undercut the sides of the crack to give it a reversed “V” shape.
 This will help the restore material to “key” into the crack.
 Also will create a mechanical tie in addition to the chemical tie between the concrete and the patch material.